 When BASIS Tucson Primary opened in 2013, Mr. Ramirez was eager to take part in the innovative and groundbreaking project of establishing the first primary school in the BASIS Curriculum Schools network.
 Without a doubt, his leadership and stewardship have made BASIS Tucson Primary a model in elementary education for Arizona and the rest of the country.
 After four short years, BASIS Tucson Primary has become one of the top-performing schools in Arizona and its students consistently outperform their peers in Europe, Asia, and the U.S. on the International Schools Assessment.

-Mr. Ramirez is excited and honored to be able to provide students and families in Baton Rouge with the well-rounded, world-class education that characterizes the BASIS Curriculum Schools.
-He is passionate about student achievement and about giving as many students as possible access to a free and high-quality education.
-Mr. Ramirez would like to instill in his students the belief that learning is not a chore, but rather a lifelong adventure.
+Mr. Ramirez is excited and honored to be able to provide students and families in Baton Rouge with the well-rounded, world-class education that makes BASIS Curriculum Schools unique.
+He is passionate about student achievement and giving as many students as possible access to a free, high-quality education.
+His goal is to instill a love of learning in all BASIS Baton Rouge students.
 Mr. Ramirez received his degree in Business Administration and Economics from Universidad del Sol.

 Debbie comes to BASIS Baton Rouge with 18 years of experience managing nonprofit organizations and small business.
 Before joining BASIS Baton Rouge she acted as the Executive Director of Up Alliance, a Baton Rouge area nonprofit dedicated to promoting literacy and adult education.
 Prior to her work with Up Alliance, Debbie served as the Executive Director of the Baton Rouge Children’s Advocacy Center, an organization that coordinated the investigation, prosecution, and treatment of child abuse.